 National Capital Region- Delhi, Noida, Gurgaon

 The National Capital Region, commonly known as NCR comprises of New Delhi, the national capital, Noida and Gurgaon.
 The NCR region consists of a number of Multinational corporations and software based companies.
 Delhi IT Park is a Software technology Park which is home to National Informatics Centre (NIC), Retail Bank Branches (RBS) and Genpact, a global management and services corporation.
 Noida is the fastest growing urban city of the country.
 The DLF IT Park offers best in class workspace and infrastructure making it one of the top modern cities of India.
-Gurgaon is one of the most prosperous city in India with numerous Indian and international conglomerates most of which belong to the list of Fortune 500.
+Gurgaon is one of the most prosperous cities in India with numerous Indian and international conglomerates most of which belong to the list of Fortune 500.
 The NCR region together serves as a complete industrial and technological hub with deemed education and research institutes and healthcare services.
 The three regions are well connected by transport buses and fast rail metro service.

 Gandhinagar and Ahmedabad